Library

 6. Whenever an older home (more than 80 years old) is going to be restored.
 Once the surface of old wood is cleaned of grayed wood it typically takes on the porosity characteristics of a blasted surface.

 7. Whenever you want to use only clear coats on interior surfaces.
-Although Interior Clear can be used, the use of Prelude as the first sealing coat is a better deal, since it already contains UV Boost.
-Once the Prelude dries, Acrylic Gloss or Satin or Sure Shine™ Gloss or Satin can be applied over it.
+Although Lifeline Interior Clear can be used, the use of Prelude as the first sealing coat is a better deal, since it already contains UV Boost.
+Once Lifeline Prelude dries, Acrylic Gloss or Satin or PCS Clear Shield Gloss or Matte can be applied over it.

 For use exclusively with Lifeline wood finishes.